07/20/20: Edited for clarity

 If you do have more than one enrolled in the Workspace ONE UEM console, you will see multiple devices listed under My Devices.
 The word (Current) next to the device confirms the active device.

-In my future posts, I will share steps to enable additional features such as People, Notifications/For You, and Home.
+In my future posts, I will share steps to enable additional features such as Notifications/For You, Home and People.
 Stay tuned!